 To begin with, I was at pains to give it a faraway setting – a vaguely Middle-Eastern world – to lift it out of its well worn rut.
 I needed to separate it from its attic clutter-the spinning wheel, the pointed witch cap and all the pantomime buffoonery – in order to see its meaning clear.

 I fail to see how the meaning of the story becomes clearer by changing the setting.
 I think the reason for her choice has something to do with her guru Gurdjieff who himself came from the Middle-East and articulated his body of esoteric teachings around the theme of the sleeper.
 It is almost as if she believed that by setting it in a land of eastern wisdom tradition, the tale itself will be imbued with more wisdom.

 Second, the Wise Women (the fairies) are depicted as futuristic aliens, at least this is the image I got when I read:

-Ironically, it is her description of the Wise Women that makes them look like a pantomime image.
-And for me, it felt discordant and not in tune with the fairy-tales dimension.
+Ironically, in my opinion, it is her description of the Wise Women that makes them look like a pantomime image.
+And for me, it just felt discordant.

 Why didn’t her editor say something?
 With these elements removed, maybe the critics would have been slightly gentler with her work.
 Or maybe not.
-They blamed her of using Jungian babble ….
-I think she was using Gurdjieff language to express her inner state.
-The book is very interesting if one reads it with the intention of getting a better understanding of Pamela L. Travers.
-But if you are not interested in the person, it is not especially entertaining or educating, although the descriptions are beautiful.
-Pamela wrote exquisite descriptions of places and characters, and I think I will dedicate a post or two to these artful creations.
+They blamed her of using Jungian babble …. but I think she was using Gurdjieff language to express her inner state.
+The book is very interesting if one reads it with the intention of getting a better understanding of Pamela L. Travers’s psyche.
+But if you are not interested in the inner workings of the author, it is not especially entertaining, although the descriptions are beautiful.
+Pamela L. Travers had a real talent for writing exquisite, lyrical descriptions of places and characters.